elegantchaos/IndexDetailViewController/README.md

 Additional items can be add onto the detail stack with `pushDetail`.
 This is equivalent to pushing the supplied view controller.
 It would typically be done in response to the user tapping something on the currently showing detail view.

-Other configuration options that can be set in code are the initial collapsed state, the orientation, and the delay time used by the transition animations.
+Other configuration options that can be set in code are:

+- the initial collapsed state
+- the orientation
+- the width/height of the detail pane (as a fraction of the overal width/height)
+- the delay time used by the transition animations

 ### Appearance